-Shelbyville is a blue-collar town, with 38.99% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Shelbyville is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Shelbyville who work in office and administrative support (12.30%), sales jobs (9.14%), and food service (8.04%).
+When you are in Shelbyville, you'll notice that it is more blue-collar than most other communities in America.
+37.89% of Shelbyville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Shelbyville is a city of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Shelbyville who work in office and administrative support (9.67%), sales jobs (9.36%), and management occupations (8.13%).

-The per capita income in Shelbyville in 2010 was $22,015, which is middle income relative to Indiana and the nation.
-This equates to an annual income of $88,060 for a family of four.
+The per capita income in Shelbyville in 2018 was $25,795, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
+This equates to an annual income of $103,180 for a family of four.
 However, Shelbyville contains both very wealthy and poor people as well.

 Shelbyville is a somewhat ethnically-diverse city.
 The people who call Shelbyville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Shelbyville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Shelbyville include Irish, English, Scottish, and Dutch.
+Important ancestries of people in Shelbyville include German, Irish, English, European, and Scottish.

 The most common language spoken in Shelbyville is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and Polish.